-ITEM 2 - PROPOSAL TO RATIFY THE APPOINTMENT AND COMPENSATION OF OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM; REVIEW AND DISCUSSION OF OUR 2012 CONSOLIDATED FINANCIAL STATEMENTS
+ITEM 2 - PROPOSAL TO RATIFY THE APPOINTMENT AND COMPENSATION OF OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM; REVIEW AND DISCUSSION OF OUR 2015 CONSOLIDATED FINANCIAL STATEMENTS

-Our board of directors has appointed Kost, Forer, Gabbay & Kasierer, an Israeli accounting firm that is a member of Ernst & Young Global, as our independent registered public accounting firm for 2013.
+Our board of directors has appointed Kost, Forer, Gabbay & Kasierer, an Israeli accounting firm that is a member of Ernst & Young Global, as our independent registered public accounting firm for 2016.
 Kost, Forer, Gabbay & Kasierer have audited our books and accounts since we were incorporated.

 Representatives of Kost, Forer, Gabbay & Kasierer will attend the meeting and will be invited to make a statement.
 They will be available to respond to appropriate questions raised during the meeting.
-In accordance with Section 60(b) of the Israeli Companies Law, you are invited to discuss our 2012 consolidated financial statements, and questions regarding the financial statements may be addressed to us or to our auditors.
-Our Annual Report on Form 20-F for the year ended December 31, 2012, including our 2012 audited consolidated financial statements, is available on our website at www.checkpoint.com.
-To have a printed copy mailed to you, please contact our Investor Relations department at 959 Skyway Road, Suite 300, San Carlos, CA 94070; Telephone: 650-628-2000, email: ir@us.checkpoint.com.
+In accordance with Section 60(b) of Israel's Companies Law, you are invited to discuss our 2015 consolidated financial statements, and questions regarding the financial statements may be addressed to us or to our auditors.
+Our Annual Report on Form 20-F for the year ended December 31, 2015, including our 2015 audited consolidated financial statements, is available on our website at www.checkpoint.com.
+To have a printed copy mailed to you, please contact our Investor Relations department at 959 Skyway Road, Suite 300, San Carlos, CA 94070; Telephone: 650-628-2000, email: ir@checkpoint.com.